Tyrod Taylor: 2011 season

-Taylor was selected in the sixth round with the 180th overall pick by the Baltimore Ravens in the 2011 NFL draft.
+Taylor was selected in the sixth round (180th overall) by the Baltimore Ravens in the 2011 NFL draft.
 He was the 11th quarterback to be selected that year.
 The Ravens previously acquired the pick from the St. Louis Rams in a trade that sent Mark Clayton to St. Louis.
 The Ravens played Taylor at quarterback, in spite of the fact that many in the league believed he would be better suited at wide receiver instead.

 In his first preseason start against the Atlanta Falcons, Taylor left with a shoulder injury.
 Early tests revealed no separation and his injury was characterized as a contusion.

 Taylor played in his first regular season game on December 4, 2011 in the form of a single play.
 In the second quarter of a victory over the Cleveland Browns, he rushed for a two-yard gain which set up a 6-yard touchdown run by running back Ray Rice.
 In the next game against the Indianapolis Colts, Taylor also lined up as a wide receiver for one play.
 The following week against the San Diego Chargers, he threw his first career regular season pass, an 18-yard completion to wide receiver Anquan Boldin, for the final play of the game.

 2012 season

-In Week 17, Joe Flacco was rested for most of the game against the Cincinnati Bengals, offering Taylor significant playing time.
-Taylor scored his first career touchdown on a one-yard bootleg in the fourth quarter.
-Unfortunately, Taylor proceeded to throw a crucial interception to defensive end Carlos Dunlap, which Dunlap returned for a touchdown in a 23–17 loss.
+During the regular season finale, Joe Flacco was rested for most of the game against the Cincinnati Bengals, offering Taylor significant playing time.
+Taylor scored his first career touchdown on a one-yard bootleg in the fourth quarter, but proceeded to throw a crucial interception to defensive end Carlos Dunlap, which Dunlap returned for a touchdown in a 23–17 loss.

-Taylor went on to earn a championship ring when the Ravens eventually won Super Bowl XLVII over the San Francisco 49ers.
+Taylor went on to earn a championship ring when the Ravens won Super Bowl XLVII over the San Francisco 49ers.